webermarcolivier/pandoc-notebook/Example/markdown_report_template.md

 # Bibliography

-This header is not automatically included by pandoc.
+Note: the Bibliography header is not automatically included by pandoc.